rubyfu/RubyFu/module_0x2__system_kung_fu/README.md

 ## Packaging

-Many questions about building a standalone application that doesn't require Ruby to be pre-installed on the system.
-Of-course, due attacking machine you cant grantee that ruby is installed on the target system.
-So here we will demonstrate some ways to do that.
+Many may question now, how to build a standalone application that doesn't require Ruby being installed on the target system.
+Of course, due to your target most likely having an unknown software set you can't guarantee that Ruby is installed.
+So here, we will demonstrate some ways to do that.

 ### One-Click Ruby Application(OCRA) Builder
 OCRA (One-Click Ruby Application) builds Windows executables from Ruby source code.
-The executable is a self-extracting, self-running executable that contains the Ruby interpreter, your source code and any additionally needed ruby libraries or DLL.
+The executable is a self-extracting, self-running executable that contains the Ruby interpreter, your source code and any additional Ruby libraries or DLLs needed.

 **It's Windows support only**, not really ;)